 2. Select the 'Information Popup Silhouette' component from the Built-In component list (Figure #9)

-3. Double click on the component to add it to the skin (Figure #10)
+3. Double click on the component to add it to the skin and click on the ‘eye’ icon next to the screentint_info element to hide it.
+(Figure #10)

 5. Click on the ht_info element to highlight it.
 In the Properties > Actions panel shift select the two actions Set Value - $(hd) and Set Variable Value - Set(=)/true, rt click and copy them (Figure #13)